queryluke/masseffect-5e/data/class_features/drone.md

 id: drone
 name: Drone
 ---
 As an Action, spend 2 tech points to summon one of the following drones: assault, combat, defense, disruption, recon, or rocket.
+The stat blocks for the drones can be found in the [bestiary](/phb/bestiary)

 You have complete control over the drone.
 Any hacking attempts on the drone are rolled against your intelligence, not the drone's.